austinwmille/austinwmille/README.md

 ### Hello there, reader

-- I am currently working on a ton of projects
+- I am currently working on a ton of projects (some wrong people say 'too many' ¯\_(ツ)_/¯)
 - The coding parts are kept here, mostly
+- The majority of the use of these repos are for web development projects
 - Check out my other work @ austinmiller.net/projects
 - Feel free to get in touch